b005t3r/Starling-Extension-BatchRenderer/README.md

 * fragment shader's job is sending a color of each pixel being processed to the output
 * values can be passed from vertex to fragment shader via VARYING (v) registers; each value passed this way will be interpolated between vertices, acording to the pixel position fragment shader is working on

-Out vertex shader is a simple, standard one - probably most of your vertex shaders will look very similar.
+Our vertex shader is a simple, standard one - probably most of your vertex shaders will look very similar.
 First it sends the current position to the output, then it passes interpolated UVs to the fragment shader.
 But the interesting thing is not what it does, but how it does it.

 As you can see there's no hardcoded registers there.
 Each vertex attribute register (va) is being accessed using the getVertexAttribute() method and a string, used when setting a vertex format (*"position"* and *"uv"*).
-The vertex constant register (vc) holding the projection matrix is accessed in a similar way - using the getRegisterConstant() method.
+The vertex constant register (vc) holding the projection matrix is accessed in a similar way - using the getRegisterConstant() method (we haven't set this one explicitely, it's the only constatnt set by the base *BatchRenderer* class internally).
 Also notice how the UVs are passed.
+EasyAGAL's magic let's us define VARYING register 0 (v0) as a class variable, so in both of our shaders we don't have to reference UVs as VARYING[0] - we can simply use the variable.
+OK, it's nothing really spectacular, but it makes code much esiaer to read and understand.

+And finally the fragment shader.
+All it does is sampling the input texture using the interpolated UVs passed from vertex shader and sending the result color to the OUTPUT.
+All of this done using only one instruction and few self-describing variables.
+OK, it doesn't really matter with this particular shader if you code it in AGAL assembly or using fancy looking variables and functions, but with more complex shaders it really makes a difference.